ast-grep/ast-grep.github.io/website/blog/tree-sitter-glr-arena.md

       content: How profiling Tree-sitter's GLR stack led to lazy graph materialization, compact arena-backed syntax nodes, and a long series of failed performance experiments.
 ---

-# My GLR Parser Built a Graph for a Straight Line.
-The Arena Had Opinions.
+# Improving Tree-sitter's GLR Algorithm and Memory Layout

 *Part 3 of 4 — simplification and performance*